-The Draft Neighborhood Traffic Management Program was adopted by the Santa Barbara City Council on November 9, 2001.
+The Draft Neighborhood Transportation Management Program was adopted by the Santa Barbara City Council on November 9, 2001.

 The Program establishes a process to include neighborhoods in the discussion of the effects of traffic on residential streets.
 Through a community process that includes education, community participation, enforcement, and design, the neighborhood will develop a Neighborhood Area Mobility Plan that addresses traffic and mobility concerns of residential areas throughout the City.

 Since 2001 staff have worked in three neighborhoods: Oak Park, St. Francis and most recently, the Eastside neighborhood in 2013.

 The objective of the Milpas Street Corridor Planning Effort is to discover community desires and needs for the future of Milpas Street, from Highway 101 to Canon Perdido Street.
 Specifically, City staff will request community feedback about walking, biking, traffic, parking, lighting, parkway trees, and landscaping needs.

 A Listening Workshop will be held on October 1, 2019.
 View the Workshop Flyer here.
 An Approach Workshop is scheduled in December 2019 to discuss potential approaches based on the community's feedback.
 A community-supported project will strengthen Santa Barbara's applications for grant funding in 2020.